 Extraordinary Optional Redemption Upon the Occurrence of Certain Events.
-In the event of damage, destruction or condemnation of the Projects as provided in the Lease, the Series C Bonds will be subject to redemption prior to stated maturity, in whole or in part on the first day of any month, at a Redemption Price equal to 100% of the principal amount of such Series C Bonds to be redeemed plus accrued interest thereon to the Redemption Date, at the option of the Issuer as directed by the affected Agency in the event that Agency elects under the Lease or any Amended Lease to redeem the Series C Bonds rather than to repair or rebuild the affected Projects.
+In the event of damage, destruction or condemnation of a Project or any portion thereof, which is leased to any Agency pursuant to its Lease, the Bonds will be subject to redemption prior to stated maturity, in whole or in part on the first day of any month, at a Redemption Price equal to 100% of the principal amount of such Bonds to be redeemed plus accrued interest thereon to the Redemption Date, at the option of the Issuer as directed by the affected Agency in the event that Agency elects under the Lease to redeem the Bonds rather than to repair or rebuild the affected Projects.

-Selection of Series C Bonds for Redemption.
-Outstanding Series C Bonds subject to redemption shall, unless otherwise directed by the Issuer, be redeemed in inverse order of serial maturity.
-If less than all of the Series C Bonds of a serial maturity are to be redeemed, the particular Series C Bonds to be redeemed shall be selected by lot in such manner as the Trustee shall deem fair and appropriate, in denominations of not less than \$5,000.
+Selection of Bonds for Redemption.
+Outstanding Bonds subject to redemption shall, unless otherwise directed by the Issuer, be redeemed on a pro rata basis among all Outstanding Bonds.
+If less than all of the Bonds of a serial maturity are to be redeemed, the particular Bonds to be redeemed shall be selected by lot in such manner as the Trustee shall deem fair and appropriate, in denominations of not less than \$5,000.

 Notice of Redemption.
-Notice of redemption shall be given by the Trustee by registered or certified mail with return receipt requested, postage prepaid, mailed not less than 30 days before the Redemption Date to each owner of Series C Bonds to be redeemed at the address of such owner appearing in the Register; but neither failure to give such notice by mail nor defect in any notice so mailed shall affect the validity of the proceedings for redemption of any Series C Bond not affected by such failure or defect.
+Notice of redemption shall be given by the Trustee by registered or certified mail with return receipt requested, postage prepaid, mailed not less than 30 days before the Redemption Date to each owner of Bonds to be redeemed at the address of such owner appearing in the Register; but neither failure to give such notice by mail nor defect in any notice so mailed shall affect the validity of the proceedings for redemption of any Bond not affected by such failure or defect.

-Payment of the Series C Bonds
+Payment of the Bonds

-Each Lease requires semiannual Basic Rent to be paid by each Agency to the Issuer which, when aggregated, represents the total amount of principal of and interest on the Series C Bonds, which Basic Rent has been assigned to the Trustee pursuant to the Indenture.
-See "SECURITY FOR THE SERIES C BONDS-The Lease and the Indenture" herein.
-The aggregate amount of such Basic Rent payable under each Lease is designed to be sufficient to pay the principal of and interest on the Series C Bonds becoming due during the term of such Lease (assuming that the Legislature appropriates sufficient funds in each biennium for the succeeding biennium to automatically extend the term of such Lease).
+Each Lease requires semiannual Basic Rent to be paid by each Agency to the Issuer which, when aggregated, represents the total amount of principal of and interest on the Bonds, which Basic Rent has been assigned to the Trustee pursuant to the Indenture.
+See "SECURITY FOR THE BONDS--The Lease and the Indenture" herein.
+The aggregate amount of such Basic Rent payable under each Lease is designed to be sufficient to pay the principal of and interest on the Bonds becoming due during the term of such Lease (assuming that the Legislature appropriates sufficient funds in each biennium for the succeeding biennium to automatically extend the term of such Lease).

-The following table shows the scheduled Basic Rent payable under the Lease for the Series C Bonds for the entire term of the Lease (assuming that the Legislature appropriates biennially sufficient moneys to pay Basic Rent under the Lease coming due during the stated term of the Lease), which are equal to the payments of principal of and interest on the Series C Bonds of each series:
+The following table shows the scheduled Basic Rent payable under the Lease for the Bonds for the entire term of the Lease (assuming that the Legislature appropriates biennially sufficient moneys to pay Basic Rent under the Lease coming due during the stated term of the Lease), which are equal to the payments of principal of and interest on the Bonds of each series: